 Any motion requesting the award of attorneys' fees must be supported by a memorandum setting forth the nature of the case, the claims as to which the party prevailed, the claims as to which the party did not prevail, a detailed description of the work performed broken down by hours or fractions thereof expended on each task, the attorney's customary fee for such like work, the customary fee for like work prevailing in the attorney's community, a listing of any expenditures for which reimbursement is sought, any additional factors which are required by the case law, and any additional factors that the attorney wishes to bring to the Court's attention.
-Any motion for attorneys' fees in civil rights and discrimination cases shall be prepared in accordance with the Rules and Guidelines For Determining Attorneys' Fees in Certain Cases that are an appendix to these Rules.
 If the Rules and Guidelines for Determining Attorneys' Fees in Certain Cases contained in Appendix B to these Rules are applicable, any motion for attorneys' fees also shall be prepared in accordance with such Rules and Guidelines.

-c.
-Social Security Cases
+c) Social Security Cases

-The provisions of Rules 109.2.a. and 109.2.b shall apply to motions requesting an award of attorneys' fees under 42 U.S.C. § 406 (b) with the following exception and additions: (i) the motion must be filed within thirty (30) days of the entry of judgment; and (ii) the motion may not seek any award of fees for representation of the claimant in administrative proceedings.
+The provisions of Rules 109.2.a- and 109.2.b shall apply to motions requesting an award of attorneys' fees under 42 U.S.C. § 406 (b) with the following exception and additions: (i) the motion must be filed within thirty (30) days of the entry of judgment the date of the Notice of Award letter sent to the claimant and the attorney at the conclusion of the Social Security Administration's past-due benefit calculation; and (ii) the motion may not seek any award of fees for representation of the claimant in administrative proceedings.
 A motion for bill of costs in a social security benefits case must be filed within thirty (30) days of the entry of judgment.

-Rule 110.
-Appeal
+RULE 110.
+APPEAL